-Juniors compete FIG rules, with modifications on vault and some equipment modifications.
+Juniors compete FIG rules.
 In Canada, some equipment modifications have been introduced for most competitions.
 The HP rules do provide technical performance expectations and identify preferred technique and body position.
-These expectations are used for the evaluation of routines under the High Performance models.
+These expectations are used for the evaluation of routines.

 Senior